 “[the changes] will empower . . .consumers . . .to achieve greater financial well being.”

 Marketplaces: Going beyond simply aggregation of existing accounts in one place, open banking will also allow the development of ‘marketplaces’ where banks have integrated with multiple services that provide added value to the customer – sometimes at a discounted rate.
 Again, the customer data can be used to proffer the most relevant service at the most competitive price.
 Starling Bank in the UK has already developed such a marketplace to the extent of integrating with a pensions (superannuation)app, an online home loan broker, a travel insurance company and investment apps.
-This is on Xinja’s roadmap, and something we see as going beyond financial to other key services.

 So what are the obstacles to open banking?